Glossary term

 View official source

-This term matters when a company buys, resells, or distributes in-scope goods and needs to know whether it is acting as a trader, operator, or another role.
-The answer can change the whole compliance workflow.
+This term matters when a company buys, resells, or distributes in-scope goods and needs to know whether it carries trader obligations rather than operator obligations.
+That distinction can change recordkeeping, information-transfer, and due-diligence expectations across the workflow.

 Minespider commentary